Background pattern

 • Hives and difficulty breathing.

-• Severe skin reactions that may include the appearance of blisters on the skin.
+• Severe skin reactions that can include blistering of the skin.

-• Eye inflammation, usually with pain, redness, and sensitivity to light.
+• Inflammation of the eyes, usually with pain, redness, and sensitivity to light.

-• jawbone necrosis (osteonecrosis) associated with delayed healing and infection, often after a dental extraction (see section 2, "Warnings and precautions").
+• Jaw bone necrosis (osteonecrosis) associated with delayed healing and infection, often after a tooth extraction (see section 2, "Warnings and precautions").

-• Esophageal symptoms such as difficulty swallowing, chest pain, and appearance or worsening of stomach acid.
+• Symptoms related to the esophagus, such as pain when swallowing, difficulty swallowing, chest pain, and appearance or worsening of heartburn.

-Atypical femur fractures that may occur in rare cases, especially in patients undergoing prolonged treatment for osteoporosis.
-Inform your doctor if you notice pain, weakness, or discomfort in the thigh, hip, or groin, as they may be early symptoms and indicative of a possible femur fracture.
+Atypical fractures of the thigh bone (femur) can occur rarely, especially in patients undergoing prolonged treatment for osteoporosis.
+Inform your doctor if you notice pain, weakness, or discomfort in the thigh, hip, or groin, as these may be early symptoms of a possible femur fracture.

 Common side effects(may affect up to 1 in 10 patients):

-• Indigestion, nausea, stomach pain, discomfort, or cramps in the stomach, heavy digestion, constipation, feeling full, abdominal distension, diarrhea
+• Indigestion, nausea, stomach pain, discomfort or cramps in the stomach, heavy digestion, constipation, feeling of fullness, abdominal distension, diarrhea

 • Bone, muscle, and joint pain